Sensitive, individually identifiable data must be protected during collection, transfer, storage, and reporting.

 ITSO can be contacted directly at firstname.lastname@example.org.

 Data collection using online services should be conducted using a secure platform, such as Qualtrics.
+If carrying out virtual interviews or focus groups, researchers are encouraged to use their Duke sponsored WebEx or Zoom accounts.

 The collection of data in the field should be done using encrypted mobile devices, for example, audio computer-assisted self interviewing using a tablet.